Why Do We Turn to Food in Times of Stress?

 You can learn not to give in to negative feelings and the urge to eat to cope with distress.
 It teaches you how to overcome emotional eating habits.

 Both emotional eating and binge eating can trigger feelings of guilt and shame.
-But instead of criticizing yourself, you have to be self-compassionate.
+But instead of criticizing yourself, you have to be self-compassionate and self-love.

 Take steps to stop yourself from overeating.
 Ask yourself what you would've said to a loved one who had shared this experience with you.
 Offer the same care and understanding to yourself.